tecnico-sec/Secure-Sockets-in-action/README.md

 java -cp .
 User 5000
 ```

-The connection should fail again, what happened this time was that the certificate of the client wasn't sent to the server.
+The connection should fail again, what happened this time was that the certificate of the user wasn't sent to the server.
 If you were trying to open a website what should appear is [this](https://client-cert-missing.badssl.com/).

-So now try adding the user certificate to the server jks so he can trust the client:
+So now try adding the user certificate to the server jks so he can trust the user:

 ```bash
 keytool -import -trustcacerts -file user.pem -keypass password -storepass password -keystore servertruststore.jks